Maj. Gen. Thomas Grabowski retirement

-U.S. Air Force Maj.
-Gen. Thomas Grabowski, left, commander of the Georgia Air National Guard, presents his commander’s coin to Chief Master Sgt.
-Linda Washington, command chief of the Georgia Air National Guard, during the Georgia Air National Guard change of command ceremony, Joint Force Headquarters, Marietta, Georgia, Feb.
+U.S. Army Maj.
+Gen. Thomas Carden, left, adjutant general of Georgia, presents a certificate of retirement to Maj.
+Gen. Thomas Grabowski, former commander of the Georgia Air National Guard, Joint Force Headquarters, Marietta, Georgia, Feb.
 28, 2023.
-Grabowski presented the coin in appreciation for Washington’s service just prior to Grabowski relinquishing command of the Georgia Air National Guard to Maj.
-Gen. Konata Crumbly during the ceremony.
+Grabowski retired after more than 37 years of service after relinquishing command of the Georgia Air National Guard to Maj.
+Gen. Konata Crumbly.
 (U.S. Air National Guard photo by Senior Master Sgt.
 Roger Parsons)

 |Date Taken: